openbao/openbao-plugins/secrets/gcp/README.md

     $ source ./bootstrap/terraform/local_environment_setup.sh
     ```

-3. Enable the dev version of the plugin on your local Vault instance.
+3. Enable the dev version of the plugin on your local OpenBao instance.
 You can specify the plugin name,
    development plugin directory and mount path or leave empty to use the default values.

     ```sh
-    $ make configure PLUGIN_NAME=vault-plugin-secrets-gcp PLUGIN_DIR=$GOPATH/vault-plugins PLUGIN_PATH=local-gcp
+    $ make configure PLUGIN_NAME=openbao-plugin-secrets-gcp PLUGIN_DIR=$GOPATH/openbao-plugins PLUGIN_PATH=local-gcp
     ```

 Manual method.